sarafanfm/mtserver/README.md

 See [godotenv](https://github.com/joho/godotenv) for more info.

-Also you can use `mtserver.RequiredEnv(string) string` func that will `log.Fatal` if no required env var present.
+Also you can use `mtserver.RequiredEnv(string) string` func that will `panic` if no required env var present.

 ```go
 port := mtserver.RequiredEnv("HTTP_PORT")